AR-FORUM/AR-FORUM.github.io/blog_src/_posts/2025-10-17-dont-just-train-for-performance.markdown

 <figure>
 <img src="/assets/images/overtraining/overtraining-finetuning.png" alt="U-shaped loss curve after fixed-LR post-training across checkpoints">
 <figcaption>Figure 5.
-Fixed learning-rate post-training yields a U-shaped loss vs. token budget.</figcaption>
+Fixed learning-rate post-training yields a U-shaped loss vs. token budget.
+Loss is measured on web data after the model is trained on the SIQA dataset.</figcaption>
 </figure>

 In this setting, where we don't tune the hyperparameters for each checkpoint individually and instead use the same fine-tuning learning rate when post-training all checkpoints, we observe the exact trend we noticed when we perturbed the model with Gaussian noise.